-This years theme is "Life on Proxima b"
+This years theme is "Life in Trappist-1"

 2016 1st Place winner - Ethan from St. John Paul II Catholic Academy